arreisGit/bookingX/README.md

 This project represents a Booking API that allows the user to do the following:
 * Get a list of rooms.
-* Get a list of availability date ranges by room.
+* Get a list of roomas available between two dates
 * Book a room.
-* See the details of a booking.
+* Get the details of a booking.
-* Edit a booking
+* Update a booking
 * Delete a booking.

 ## Created With